Flux-balance laws in scalar self-force theory: Abstract

 \section{Abstract}

 The motion of a radiating point particle can be represented by a series of geodesics whose ``constants'' of motion evolve slowly with time.
 The evolution of these constants of motion can be determined directly from the self-force equations of motion.
 In the presence of spacetime symmetries, the situation simplifies: there exist not only constants of motion conjugate to these symmetries, but also conserved currents whose fluxes can be used to determine their evolution.
 Such a relationship between point-particle motion and fluxes of conserved currents is a \emph{flux-balance law}.
 However, there exist constants of motion that are not related to spacetime symmetries, the most notable example of which is the \emph{Carter constant} in the Kerr spacetime.
 In this paper, we first present a new approach to flux-balance laws for spacetime symmetries, using the techniques of symplectic currents and symmetry operators, which can also generate more general conserved currents.
 We then derive flux-balance laws for all constants of motion in the Kerr spacetime, using the fact that the background, geodesic motion is integrable.
-For simplicity, we restrict derivations in this paper to the scalar self-force problem, although the generalization to the gravitational case is straightforward.
+For simplicity, we restrict derivations in this paper to the scalar self-force problem.
+While generalizing the discussion in this paper to the gravitational case will be straightforward, there will be additional complications in turning these results into a practical flux-balance law in this case.